cs573-19s/04-MultipleViews/README.md

 - Timeline

-  The slider on the View-Timeline could control animations of other three views.
+  The slider on the View-Timeline could control animations of the other three views.
   <p align="center"><kbd><img src="img/Timeline.png" height="100%" width="100%"></kbd></p>

 Technical Achievement Description
 ----
-- Using Python(pandas) and Jupyter Notebook to clear data and export Json files.
+- Using Python(pandas) and Jupyter Notebook to clear data and export JSON files.
-- Enter-Update-Exit is used to bulid animations.
+- Enter-Update-Exit is used to build animations.
 - Time slider is used to control the animation process.
 - When the time-slider moving to the end, it will return back to the start point automatically.

 Design Achievement Description
 ----
-- SHMTR geolations are visualized.
+- SHMTR geolocations are visualized.
 - Four linked interactive views help users discover information by themselves.
 - Users could see the whole SHMTR map, a clear single view of Line 5, passengers' number on each metro and how time flies explained by the timeline.
   - On the Play-mode, users could explore links between each view without click "pause" button.
-Hovering on the circle or bar could achive this effect.
+Hovering on the circle or bar could achieve this effect.
   - On the Pause-mode, users could explore details at this timestamp.